top of page

 December 2010

-Desperate for action, the family once again pushes the LA County Sheriff's Department to officially reopen the case.
-They provide Blake's dental X-rays and photographs, but law enforcement still drags its feet.
+Desperate for action, Blake's brother once again pushes the LA County Sheriff's Department to officially reopen the case.
+He provides Blake's dental X-rays and photographs, but law enforcement still drags its feet.

 March 2011

-Eighteen years after Blake disappeared, the LA County Sheriff's Department finally files an official missing person's report.
-A homicide detective takes over the case and promises to enter Blake's information into the Missing and Unidentified Persons System (MUPS), but there is no record this was ever done.
-They also fail to enter his case into the National Missing and Unidentified Persons System (NamUs), despite California law requiring law enforcement to report eligible missing persons.
+Eighteen years after Blake disappeared, the Los Angeles County Sheriff’s Department finally files an official missing persons report following pressure from Blake’s brother.
+A homicide detective takes over the case and promises to enter Blake’s information into the Missing and Unidentified Persons System (MUPS), but there is no record this was ever done.
+They also fail to submit his case to the National Missing and Unidentified Persons System (NamUs), despite California law requiring reporting of eligible missing persons.
 No new investigation follows.

 The case quickly goes cold once again.
 Blake remains missing.